 Cut to the chase

 - What is it?
-The first folding phone from Apple
+Potentially the first folding phone from Apple

 - How much will it cost?
 Expect it to be expensive

 Foldable iPhone release date and price

-So we may be a ways off from a commercially-available foldable iPhone – but given how well the company keeps its new designs under wraps, the device could be farther along than we suspect.
+So, yes: we may be some time away from a commercially-available foldable iPhone – but given how well the company keeps its new designs under wraps, the device could be farther along than we suspect.

-We also don't know how much this is set to cost when it does land, but considering a lot of foldable phones cost well over the $1000 / £1000 / AU$2000 you should expect it to be a high price to pay.
-The one price leak so far points to $2,500 (around £2,220 / AU$3,970), so you might want to start saving now.
+Naturally, we also don't know how much the foldable iPhone might cost when it does land, but given that a lot of foldable phones demand well over the $1000 / £1000 / AU$2000 mark, it's safe to expect a high price to pay.
+The one price leak we have seen so far points to a figure of $2,500 (which is around £2,220 / AU$3,970), so we'd recommend saving now.

-As for the name, we've only heard rumor that it could be called the iPhone Flip, likely referring to the Galaxy Z Flip-like patents we've seen that hint at a clamshell folding format.
+As for the name, we've heard mutterings that it could be called the iPhone Flip, likely referring to the Galaxy Z Flip-like patents we've seen that hint at a clamshell folding format.
+In truth, though, it could be called anything.

 Foldable iPhone leaks and rumors

-At this point, foldable iPhone rumors fall broadly into two camps: one which suggests the device will have a true folding display, and the other suggesting two distinct screens separated by a hinge.
+At this point, foldable iPhone rumors fall broadly into two camps: those which suggests the device will have a true folding display, and others that point towards it having two distinct screens separated by a hinge.

 Several designs were revealed in a patent dump back in February 2019, some with a large display on the inside of folding sections with a single hinge, while another had two hinges for a hypothetical three displays that fold in on themselves in a Z-shaped formation.

-Other patents, like the one discovered in March 2020, reveal Apple could be working on a foldable with two distinct displays separated by a hinge.
+Other patents, like the one discovered in March 2020, reveal that Apple could be working on a foldable with two distinct displays separated by a hinge.
 While the patented design suggests the tech giant would attempt to minimize the bezel between the screens as much as possible, it would still be more noticeable than a truly folding long display.